TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/mims_packaging_step.md

 - **Model Artifacts**: Trained model artifacts from a previous training or model step
 - **Inference Scripts**: Scripts needed for model inference (inference.py, etc.)
 - **Optional Dependencies**: List of pipeline steps that must complete before this step runs

+Note: The step can automatically extract model artifacts from dependencies using the dependency resolver, but it will always use the local inference scripts path from configuration rather than any dependency-provided values.

 ### Output
 - **Packaged Model**: Model packaged according to MIMS requirements, stored in S3